fexmetrica/fex-metrica/README.md

 The code is subdivided in three folders:

-* FACET: A folder named "facet," which comprises .cpp code to run analysis of a video using the Emotient toolbox (http://www.emotient.com).
+* FACET: the folder named "src/facet" comprises .cpp code to run analysis of a video using the Emotient toolbox (http://www.emotient.com).

-* PROC: The "src/proc" folder contains various functions for filtering, wavelets convolution, normalization etc. The end result of these operations is a matrix that can be used for regression or classification.
-The main Matlab class used for these operations is defined in FEXC.m.
+* PROC: The "src/proc" folder contains various functions for filtering, wavelets convolution, normalization etc. The main Matlab object used for these operations is defined in FEXC.m.
 Some extra tools used for processing are stored in the folder "src/util."

 * UI: A user interface, which can be used to run the analysis.